News - COVID-19

 Based in the Stratton Scout Hut in the centre of Stratton, the building is bright and warm with disabled access, and we have an all weather garden and playhouse for the children to enjoy.

-We have new places available from January 2020 – and we will take children throughout the year.
+We currently have places available and we will take children throughout the year.
 Please contact us to arrange a visit and chat to a member of the team.

 The Playgroup is OFSTED registered and inspected - we are proud of our OFSTED report so invite you to read it via the link below.

 We are also members of Gloucestershire Playgroup And Toddler Association (PATA) and have close links with local schools and community.

 Stratton Playgroup adheres to Early Years Foundation Stage Framework EYFS and follow their curriculum which you can see at www.foundationyears.org.uk.